Horseradish Salmon Recipe – A Romantic Evening’s Embrace

 Horseradish Salmon Recipe

-Prepare the Salmon and Marinade
+Step 1: Prepare the Salmon

-Create the Horseradish Crust Mixture
+Step 2: Make the Horseradish Mixture

 Tips and Tricks